 Before you try to accomplish anything, you need to establish your ‘why’.

-Getting in shape is no different, and what I’ve noticed in those most successful in transforming their bodies is their ‘why’ is usually the strongest.
+Getting in shape is no different, and what we have noticed in those most successful in transforming their bodies is that their ‘why’ is usually the strongest.

 It could be anything from wanting to look good for an upcoming birthday, holiday or wedding.

 Or it could be to regain your health, improve your energy to be a better parent and partner, or to create structure in your day.

 Or it could be to improve self-confidence, self-esteem and overall mental health.

 The possibilities are endless, and the exact reason doesn’t matter.
 It’s individual to you, your own life and your own path.
 The common denominator is that it needs to mean enough to you to keep you on track with your goal at all times.

 Every once in a while though, you come across a story with such depth that it just blows you away.